nidhi31jain/teachme/howtoanswer.md

 * Do you plan to dive into technical roles or to be a manager in the future?
 * Did you take any risky decisions?
 What was the final effect of it?

-* What do you do when someone criticize your work?
+* What do you do when someone criticize your work?<br>
 See it as an opportunity.
-We're too close to our own work to view it objectively.
+We're too close to our own work to view it objectively.<br>
 Listen and keep an open mind.
-Actively listen to the feedback and check your ego at the door. ...
+Actively listen to the feedback and check your ego at the door. ...<br>
 See what you can learn.
-You already know that no one is perfect, so keep that in mind and seek out personal improvement.
+You already know that no one is perfect, so keep that in mind and seek out personal improvement.<br>

 * What kind of manager would you like to work with?
 * What kind of people would you like to work with?